-I’ve received lots of questions over the past two years about what it is that I “actually do” (thanks mom and dad! haha), how I balance working for myself and traveling so often, what my daily routine looks like, and what my workflow looks like from getting collaborations and editing to writing and publishing content, and I want to answer these questions and more.
+I’ve received lots of questions over the past two years about what it is that I “actually do” (thanks, mom and dad! haha), how I balance working for myself and traveling so often, what my daily routine looks like, and what my workflow looks like from getting collaborations and editing to writing and publishing content, and I want to answer these questions and more.
+So, I’m starting a new series to share what it’s like to be a travel writer!

-In this series, part of which will be in vlog format on my YouTube channel, I’ll take you along on a press trip, answer your most frequently asked questions, share my daily routine and schedules when I’m at home and when I’m traveling, show you how I stay on track and keep everything organized, and just generally share more of my daily life with you.
+In this series, I’ll take you along on a press trip, answer your most frequently asked questions, share my daily routine and schedules when I’m at home and when I’m traveling, show you how I stay on track and keep everything organized, and generally share more of my daily life with you.

 What a typical day looks like for me when I’m working from home